Save time and money

 - Have a cumulative ASU GPA of 3.25 or higher for the MS CS or MCS ONLINE.
 Students who wish to pursue a thesis option with MS must have a 3.5 Cum GPA and must have a faculty advisor identified.
 Students may identify the thesis option after the time of initial admission through their iPOS.

 - Have grades posted or in-progress for all 300 level required courses.
 A grade of B or better in these courses is strongly recommended.

 - Computer Systems Engineering students will be assessed CSE 340 OR CSE 355 as deficiency courses if they are not completed at the time of admission.
 Students will need to complete one course or the other to meet the requirements of the deficiency.

 - Have room to double count at least two courses in undergraduate program at time of admission to the master’s program.

 - Students will not be required to take the GRE.

 Students earning a B.S./B.S.E. degree can use up to nine credits of course work which can be a combination of CSE 4XX and 5XX courses.
 Within those 9 credits there is a maximum limit of six credits of CSE 4XX courses that will double count towards their undergraduate and graduate degree requirements.
 Students can also reserve an additional three credits of graduate courses towards their future graduate program.
-Students interested in this option will need to work with their undergraduate and graduate advisors for details on how this works.
+Students interested in this option will need to work with their 4+1 advisor for details on how this works.

 How to apply